Drug-peddler Arrested - UrduPoint

 Drug-peddler Arrested

-BUREWALA, (UrduPoint / Pakistan Point News - 19th Mar, 2025) The Model Town Police have arrested a drug-peddler and recovered three kilograms of ice (crystal meth) worth millions of rupees from him.
+SIALKOT, (UrduPoint / Pakistan Point News - 26th Mar, 2025) The district police, in a crackdown, arrested a drug-peddler with narcotics.

-A special operation was launched across the district to curb drug trafficking.

-SHO Model Town Police Mehtab Alam, along with his team, raided and arrested Amir Khichi of Marzipura and recovered drugs from his possession.
-A case was registered against the suspect and further legal action launched.
+According to police, SHO Sambrial police station, along with a team, detained drug-peddler Saqlain Shah and recovered 1.260kg hashish from him.

 Recent Stories